High Commission of Nigeria, Accra: Nigerians in Ghana

 The relations between the countries have been strained at times.
 In 1969, Ghana expelled foreigners who were mostly Nigerians.
 In the 1980s Nigeria in turn expelled foreigners mainly Ghanaians.

 In September 2006 the high commissioner intervened to calm down students at the Kwame Nkrumah University of Science and Technology, Kumasi, after a student was stabbed to death and another two Nigerian students were injured by an armed robber.

 Nigeria's high commissioner has said that the news media in Accra contributes to tension by overplaying crime stories involving Nigerians.

 In July 2009, Obanikoro said the High Commission had launched a re-branding campaign to showcase Nigeria's positive aspects and huge potential.
 At the same time, he told reporters that 300 Nigerians were serving jail sentences in Ghana for crimes such as kidnapping, drug peddling and armed robbery.

-In June 2020, armed men invaded a land on which the Nigerian Commission was erecting a building and pulled down parts of the said building in Accra.
+In June 2020, armed men invaded land on which the Nigerian Commission was erecting a building and pulled down parts of the said building.